ykrx/offensive-security/final-writeup/STACK-The-Flags-writeup.md

 ### Files

-The challenge also provided the source code for the webapp:
+The challenge also provided us with the source code for the webapp:

 ![](./images/Pasted%20image%2020221203060133.png)